captam3rica/gitNotes/Macintosh/acsp-cert.md

 -   The difference between partitions and volumes.
 Partitions are logical divisions, and volumes define how files and folders are saved to storage.

+## Data Management

+-   Hide a flag by enabling the hidden flag or adding a (.) at the font of the file or folder.

+    `sudo chflags nohidden [file or dir name]`
+    `sudo chflags hidden [file or dir name]`

+-   The user's Library folder can be made visible in finder through **View Options**

+-   Pkgs can also be called **Opaque Packages**

+-   An **Alias** is made of the UID, the path, and the file name it links to.
+If the original item is deleted, the alias breaks.
+An **Alias** cannot be created from a Terminal and do not work from the Terminal.

+-   **Symbolic links** will break if the file is move, renamed, or deleted.
+Can only be created from CLI.

+-   **Hard links** are an actual additional address or reference to inode address of a file, but it is not another copy of said file.
+It is possible to have multiple hard links with unique names that will point to the same file.

+    **Time Machine** uses hard links to point to files that have not changed since the previous backup.

+-   Cannot create a DMG from the currently running volume.
+DMG images can be modified and converted through the **Disk Utility**.

+-   The System Library contains startup and other files needed for the system to function. `/System/Library/User Template` is the only folder in System Library that is not protected by SIP.

+-   **Extensions (kernel extensions) aka Kext** is a dynamically loaded bundle of executable code that runs in the kernel space. driver, network filters, and file system.

+    Primarily for driver support for hardware, peripherals, and networking.

+-   **Frameworks** are additional resource for apps and other system processes to utilize.
+Located in the `/Library`.
+See currently loaded frameworks in the **Console** menu.

+-   **Preference Panes** are use to provide interfaces for system configuration.
+    Located in `/Library`.

+-